devops-workflow/puppet_module_profiles/README.md

 Puppet Profiles
 ==

-Following the Puppet roles & profiles design, these are where profiles are stored.
+Following the Puppet roles & profiles design, this is where profiles are stored.

 Application setups